hollowdoor/file_loop/README.md

     //Calling find returns a promise that resolves to an object. while(file = yield find()){
+        //The fields
+        //file.name = the file name
+        //file.path = the full path of the file
+        //file.stats = the stats for the file
+        //file.root = the cwd of the file
-        //The object has a name field, and a stats field.
+        //The object has a name field, and a stats field. yield copy(file.path, path.join('dest', file.name));
-        //Here the name field is use to get the name of the current file,
-        //and pass that name to the copy function which also returns a promise.. yield copy(file.name, path.join('dest', file.name));
     }
 });
 ```